danielbuva/goalie/README.md

 # goaly

-goaly is a twitter like clone where uses can post goals for their future and create challenges to do with friends.
+goaly is a twitter-like clone where users can post goals for their future and create challenges to do with friends.

 Check out goaly [here](https://goaly.onrender.com/)!